-The Raise And Fall Of The Online Smartphone Market
+The Rise And Fall Of The Online Smartphone Market

 Back in 2014, Motorola started a trend in India with Moto G by marketing a phone completely on a on-line platform.
 Maybe very little did they imagine that it would modification the course of Indian smartphone business.
 Xiaomi was the next company to implement a similar concept with Xiaomi Mi3.
 Though the idea was new to Indians, both the phones received a overwhelming response.
 These phones are picture models, which can not be forgotten in close to future.